 7. Gurugram: Man in Gurugram was fined ₹23,000 on September 3.

 A man name Dinesh Madan was fined Rs.
 23000/- for his second hand scooty of Rs.
 15000/ in Gurugram on 3 September.
 Madan was fine for different traffic violations like driving without a driving licence, without a registration certificate, no third party insurance, no pollution certificate and was riding without a helmet.

 Traffic police issued a challan of Rs 16,000 to a scooter driver in Haryana’s Kaithal.
 The offender allegedly had no documents of his scooty which was later impounded by police.

 His scooter was later impounded after the man refused to pay the fine.

 9. Report Waited.

 10. Report Waited.

-Below are the list of Traffic Violation Fines under Motor Vehicles Amendment Act, 2019 from September 1, 2019
+Below is the list of Traffic Violation Fines under the Motor Vehicles Amendment Act, 2019 from September 1, 2019

 |Penalty||Old Amount||New Amount|